Roboflow: Popular autonomous vehicle data set contains critical flaws

 If those millions of cars run flawed AI models, the impact could be devastating, which would make a public already wary of driverless vehicles more skeptical.
 Two studies — one published by the Brookings Institution and another by the Advocates for Highway and Auto Safety (AHAS) — found that a majority of Americans aren’t convinced of driverless cars’ safety.
 More than 60% of respondents to the Brookings poll said that they weren’t inclined to ride in self-driving cars, and almost 70% of those surveyed by the AHAS expressed concerns about sharing the road with them.

 A solution to the data set problem might lie in better labeling practices.
-According to the Udacity Dataset 2’s Github page, crowd-sourced corpus annotation firm CrowdAI handled the labeling, using a combination of machine learning and human taskmasters.
-It’s unclear whether this approach might’ve contributed to the errors — we’ve reached out to CrowdAI for more information — but a stringent validation step might’ve helped to spotlight them.
+According to the Udacity Dataset 2’s Github page, crowd-sourced corpus annotation firm Autti handled the labeling, using a combination of machine learning and human taskmasters.
+It’s unclear whether this approach might’ve contributed to the errors — we’ve reached out to Autti for more information — but a stringent validation step might’ve helped to spotlight them.

 For its part, Roboflow tells Sophos’ Naked Security that it plans to run experiments with the original data set and the company’s fixed version of the data set, which it’s made available in open source, to see how much of a problem it would’ve been for training various model architectures.
 “Of the datasets I’ve looked at in other domains (eg medicine, animals, games), this one stood out as being of particularly poor quality,” Dwyer told the publication.
 “I would hope that the big companies who are actually putting cars on the road are being much more rigorous with their data labeling, cleaning, and verification processes.”